makersacademy/chitter-challenge/README.md

 - I will have a database for Chitter
 - A table "auth" for Authentication
 - a table of cheets
 - a table for each comment thread, linked to cheets by id
+- a timestamp for each cheet

 User Stories